Import and export Store listings

-If your exported listing includes trailers, be aware that deleting the URL to the trailer or its thumbnail image from your .csv file will completely remove the deleted file from your dashboard, and you will no longer be able to access it there (unless it is also used in another listing where it hasn’t been deleted).
+If your exported listing includes trailers, be aware that deleting the URL to the trailer or its thumbnail image from your .csv file will completely remove the deleted file from Partner Center, and you will no longer be able to access it there (unless it is also used in another listing where it hasn’t been deleted).

 Once you have entered all of your changes into the .csv file (and included any assets you want to upload), you’ll need to save your file before uploading it.
 If you're using a version of Microsoft Excel that supports UTF-8 encoding, be sure to select Save as and use the CSV UTF-8 (Comma-delimited) (*.csv) format.
 If you use a different editor to view and edit your .csv file, make sure the .csv file is encoded in UTF-8 before you upload.

 When you’re ready to upload the updated .csv file and import your listing data, select Import listings on your submission overview page.
 If you’re only importing a .csv file, choose Import .csv, browse to your file, and click Open.
 If you’re importing a folder with image files, choose Import folder, browse to your folder, and click Select folder.
 Make sure there is only one .csv file in your folder, along with any assets you’re uploading.